Lecturer in Finance

 Banking on Resolution: Portfolio Effects of Bail-in vs. Bailout

-presenting at: 13th MoFiR workshop on Banking, and Women in Banking and Finance EFiC Workshop
+presenting at: 13th MoFiR Workshop on Banking, Women in Banking and Finance EFiC Workshop, the 2024 Annual Meeting of the Central Bank Research Association (CEBRA), and 10th IWH-Fin-Fire Workshop on „Challenges to Financial Stability”.

 The Effect of Bank Mergers on Lending and Risk-Taking